Skip to main content

 LEXINGTON, Ky.
 (Jan.
 29, 2021) — The University of Kentucky Alumni Association Lyman T. Johnson African American Alumni Group, in partnership with the UK Office for Institutional Diversity, will host the 30th annual Lyman T. Johnson Torch Bearer and Torch of Excellence awards via Facebook Live at noon Monday, Feb.
 1. The program honors and celebrates African American students and alumni from each college who epitomize the ideals of Lyman T. Johnson.

 UK’s academic colleges select alumni whose faith, hard work and determination have positively affected the lives of people on the UK campus, the city, state or nation.
 These individuals receive the Lyman T. Johnson Torch of Excellence Award.
-These colleges also choose students within their respective college whose academic achievement and
+These colleges also choose students within their respective college whose academic

 By Lindsey Piercy